TheOdinProject/curriculum/javascript/organizing-js/restaurant-project.md

     1. Put the contents of each 'tab' inside of it's own module.
 Each module will export a function that creates a div element, adds the appropriate content and styles to that element and then appends it to the DOM.

     1. Write the tab-switching logic inside of `index.js`.
 You should have event listeners for each tab that wipes out the current contents and then runs the correct 'tab module' to populate it again.

+    1. If you are using images or any other assets, make sure to put them in a folder inside your dist folder (as opposed to root or source).
+This will prevent problems later when we deploy to GitHub Pages.

 1. If you are using GitHub pages to host your completed page you need to do a tiny bit more work to get it to show up.
 After running `webpack` the full bundled version of your site is available in the `dist` folder, but GH pages is looking for an index.html in the root directory of your project.

     1. Simply follow the instructions on [this gist](https://gist.github.com/cobyism/4730490).
 EZPZ!
+    1. Make sure your your GitHub Pages source is now pointed to your gh-pages branch.
 </div>

 ### Student Solutions